gizburdt/cuztom/readme.md

 ## Cuztom Helper

 This class can be used to quickly register Custom Post Types, Taxonomies, Meta Boxes, Menu Pages and Sidebars within your Wordpress projects.
+Please comment, review, watch, fork and report bugs.

 **Version:** 0.7.1
 **Requires:** 3.0+